ElPitagoras14/anime-scraper/frontend/README.md

 ## Getting Started

 > [!IMPORTANT]
-> Ensure that you fill environment variables for the frontend on `.env` file at the root of the project.
+> Ensure that you fill environment variables for the frontend on `.env` and `docker-compose.yaml` files at the root of the project.

 ### Docker Use